Create a fun paper project every month!

 - Every quarter, we have a live online workshop featuring a surface design technique, usually with a guest artist.
 These are generally held on Saturdays and last two hours.
 They are recorded for those who cannot make it live.

-- The annual payment plan is only available December 15 – January 15, but you can also sign up to pay by-the-month.
+- The annual payment plan is only available December 15 – January 15; if you join mid-year, you will sign up to pay by-the-month.
 Registration opens April 1-10, July 1-10 and October 1-10.
+You can switch to to the annual plan in January 2024 if you wish.

 - You can cancel your subscription at any time.